david-knott/moderncompilerinjava/CURRENT.md

 CodeFrag - how to get the spilled temps from the spilled nodes ?

+String literals are not implemented in DataFrag.

+Just implemented the callee save and restore code in procEntryExit1

+Need to build a recusive normalise function that converts a sequence of sequence into more easy to read ones.

 Added a indicative method for CodeFrag for the recursive calling of register allocation.
 Still need to apply this to the entire programme.
 General algoirthm is
 - Generate flow graph for each code fragment